Despite the fact that it is located in the midst of suburbia and surrounded by private homes, the Celery Farm Natural

-After taking in the view, retrace your steps to the intersection and continue ahead, looping around the pond in a counter-clockwise direction.
-You'll pass another viewpoint (with a bench) at the south end of the pond and then head north between the pond (on your left) and a wide ditch (on your right).
+After taking in the view, retrace your steps to the intersection and continue ahead, looping around the pond in the counter-clockwise direction.
+You'll pass another viewpoint (with a bench) at the south end of the pond and then head north along a shaded path between the pond (on your left) and a wide ditch (on your right).
 Along the way, you’ll pass two more viewpoints along the eastern shore.
 The first viewpoint has a bench; the second viewpoint has a raised observation platform, known as the Pirie-Mayhood Tower.
 When you reach the northeast corner of the pond, you'll come to a fork, where you should bear left to follow the main trail around the pond.
 The area on the right has been fenced in to exclude deer and thereby protect the native vegetation.

 Bear left again at the next fork.
 After crossing a marsh on a footbridge and passing another observation platform, you'll cross an area of cattails and come to the northwest corner of the pond.
 Here, a trail to the right leads into the Pauline Oxnard Butterfly Garden.
 At the junction, there is an interesting old piece of farm machinery.
 Bear left and head south along the trail which, after several turns, begins to parallel Franklin Turnpike.
-You'll cross a boardwalk over a wet area and, a short distance beyond, reach the footbridge on the right that leads to the parking area where the hike began.
+You'll cross a long boardwalk over a wet area and, a short distance beyond, reach the footbridge on the right that leads to the parking area where the hike began.

 Whether you are going for a day hike or backpacking overnight, it is good practice to carry what we call The Hiking Essentials.
 These essentials will help you enjoy your outing more and will provide basic safety gear if needed.
 There may also be more essentials, depending on the season and your needs.